-Depending on the condition of your locks and what products you use, the best place to look when questioning when to clarify is your own head of hair.
-By feeling and looking at the scalp, you can determine for yourself when it’s best for you to use the treatment.
+Depending on the condition of your locks and what products you use, the best place to look when questioning when to use clarifying shampoo is your own head of hair.
+By feeling and looking at your scalp, you can determine for yourself when it’s best for you to use this hair treatment.
 Other signs to look for are:

 - Greasy feeling - Can you physically feel the buildup of products on your hair?
 Or if you feel like you need a deep clean to get your hair to shine again, you may want to reach for the clarifying shampoo.

-- Weighed down hair - If your hair feels weighed down or your curls don’t have their usual bounce, it might be time to clarify.
+- Weighed down hair - If your hair feels weighed down or your curls don’t have their usual bounce, and you find yourself refreshing your curls more often, it might be time to clarify.

 - Dry Hair - Dry hair can be a sign of product build up, as moisture isn’t able to penetrate through.
-You will notice this if your hair feels very dry even after deep conditioning, so you may want to clarify.
+You will notice this if your hair feels very dry even after using deep conditioners, so you may want to clarify.

-- Products don’t work the same - If your favourite products don’t give you your desired results anymore, you may need to clarify.
+- Products don’t work the same - If even the best curly hair products don’t give you your desired results anymore, you may need to clarify.

-- Hair still feels dirty once washed - If your hair still feels dirty once you have washed it, you may need to use a clarifying shampoo to help remove build up.
+- Hair still feels dirty once washed - If your hair still feels dirty once you have washed it, you may need to clarify to help remove build up.

-- Limp, lifeless curls lacking definition - A sign you need to wash your hair with a clarifying shampoo is if your curls are limp and lacking definition.
+- Limp, lifeless curls lacking definition - A sign you need to wash your hair with a clarifying shampoo is if you have dull curls that are limp and lacking definition.
 This is because build up could be weighing your curls down and not letting them thrive.

 Our recommendation, to start you off, would be to: